Certified Health Education Specialist Credential

 The CHES designation after a health educator's name is an indication of professional competency and commitment to the field.

 The CHES examination is administered twice a year— in April and October.
 Undergraduate Health Education students are eligible to take the credentialing exam during their last semester in the program or upon graduation.
 Graduate Health Education students are eligible to take the exam at any time during their program provided that they have received a bachelor’s degree from an accredited institution.
-For more information on becoming a CHES, please click on the image below.
+For more information on becoming a CHES, please visit the National Commission for Health Education Credentialing (NCHEC) Web site.

 Watch this video from the Society for Public Health Education (SOPHE) for more information on the Health Education Specialist program.